GameStop to shutter 100+ stores

 That's because the biggest names in gaming -- Playstation maker Sony (SNE) and Xbox maker Microsoft (MSFT, Tech30) -- haven't updated their consoles in a while, Raines said.
 That creates a lag in business for retailers like GameStop.

 Bright spots for GameStop include its non-gaming related brands, like Spring Mobile, and its sales of pop culture collectibles, which are sold at GameStop stores.
+The company said it's focused on growing those areas as it attempts to turn business around.

 Related: A look at Sears through the years

-GameStop is just one name among a long list of brick-and-mortar retailers struggling to compete with e-commerce giants like Amazo.
+GameStop is just one name among a long list of brick-and-mortar retailers struggling to compete with e-commerce giants like Amazon.
 (AMZN, Tech30)

 Over the past year, chains including JCPenney, Macy's (M) and Staples (SPLS) have announced store closures.
 And earlier this week, Sears (SHLD) -- which also owns Kmart -- said it has "substantial doubt" the company will survive.